 Taking digestive enzymes

-People who have difficulty digesting certain food groups but want to continue eating them might try taking digestive enzymes specific to those foods.
+People with difficulty digesting certain food groups but want to continue eating them might try taking digestive enzymes specific to those foods.

 For instance, people with lactose intolerance could take the enzyme lactase before eating dairy products to help them digest it.